sktime/sktime-dl/README.rst

 	pip install sktime-dl

 sktime-dl is under development.
-To ensure that you're using the most up to date code, you can instead install the development version in your environment:
+To ensure that you're using the most up to date code, you can instead install the latest version in your environment:
 ::
 	git clone https://github.com/sktime/sktime-dl.git
 	cd sktime-dl
-	git checkout dev
+	git checkout master
-	git pull origin dev
+	git pull origin master
-	pip install .
+	pip install --editable .

 When installing sktime-dl from scratch, the latest stable version of `Tensorflow <https://www.tensorflow.org/install/>`__ 2.x will be installed.